justinhrobbins/FlashCards_App/README.md

 ## Overview

-The purpose of this project is to demonstrate my Java development compentencies.
+The purpose of this project is to demonstrate my Java and web development compentencies.
 A working copy of this project is running on the Amazon EC cloud instance.

 The documentation below outlines the technologies used in each module of the Flashcards App: